swift-nav/google-sdc-corrections/README.md

 ## JSON format
-The JSON files have been tar compressed to preserve space.
+The JSON files have been zip compressed to preserve space.
 They need to be extracted before use.
 There are many JSON loaders and parsers available online for most popular programming languages (Python, C, C++, ...).
 The format of the messages in the JSON files is described in the _spec_ folder.
 The PDF file gives a complete description of each message.
 In the JSON files the messages can be identified by the `msg_type` field, which contains the decimal message type number.
 For example, message type number `138` for message `MSG_EPHEMERIS_GPS`.
 Note that the `payload` field of the message can be safely discarded.
 This simply contains the packed version of the message content.

 &nbsp;